 Commercial Real Estate Appraisal

-Commercial real estate appraisal is a combination of art and science.
-Knowledgeable appraisers gather and analyze data prior to making informed decisions about real estate value.
-The appraisal profession has developed a series of well-established analytical techniques; the cost approach, income approach and sales comparison approach.
-The most appropriate approaches depend upon the characteristics of the subject property.
+A commercial real estate appraisal is a complex undertaking.
+Our knowledgeable appraisers gather and analyze data to make informed decisions about real estate values.
+Our team leverages best practice analytical techniques, including cost, income and sales comparison approaches based on the characteristics of each property.

-The income approach is considered most applicable for investment or income properties.
-Appraisers gather data regarding the actual income and expenses for the subject property, rental comparables, expense comparables, industry expense data, market occupancy, and rental market trends.
-The commercial real estate appraiser then estimates gross potential income, other income, effective gross income, operating expenses, and net operating income.
-Net operating income is converted into an indication of market value using a conversion factor termed the capitalization rate, using the following formula:
+- The income approach is most applicable for investment or income properties.
+Appraisers gather data regarding the actual income and expenses for the subject property, rental comparables, expense comparables, industry expense data, market occupancy, and rental market trends for analysis.
+The commercial real estate appraiser then estimates gross potential income, other income, effective gross income, operating expenses, and net operating income to arrive at a value conclusion.

-Commercial real estate appraisers also utilize the sales comparison approach to estimate market value.
-The sales comparison approach is often considered most comparable for owner-occupied properties.
-After obtaining data regarding similar properties that recently sold, the appraiser makes adjustments to generate an indication of market value for the subject property.
+- Commercial real estate appraisers also utilize the sales comparison approach to determine market value.
+The sales comparison approach is often utilized on owner-occupied properties.
+After obtaining data regarding similar properties that recently sold, the appraiser applies appropriate adjustments to the comparable sales to form an opinion of market value for the subject property.